 '''

-@GORDON@ SNOTE "Gordon" is a traditional Scottish surname.
+0 @GORDON@ SNOTE "Gordon" is a traditional Scottish surname.

 1 CONT It became a given name in honor of Charles George Gordon.

 1 SOUR @VOID@

 2 NOTE https://en.wikipedia.org/wiki/Gordon(given_name)

 0 @I1@ INDI

 1 NAME Gordon /Jones/

 2 NOTE Named after the astronaut Gordon Cooper

 2 SNOTE @GORDON@

 '''

-Note - Although sharable notes have been present since version 5.0 was released in 1991, as of 2021 relatively few applications have a user interface that presents shared notes as such to users.
-It is recommended that SNOTE (p.80) be avoided when NOTE (p.75) will suffice.
+Note - The ability to have multiple structures share a single note using pointers was introduced in version 5.0 in 1991.
+However, as of 2021 relatively few applications have a user interface that presents shared notes as such to users.
+It is recommended that SNOTE (p.82) be avoided when NOTE (p.76) will suffice.

-A SHARED_NOTE_RECORD (p.36) may contain a pointer to a SOURCE_RECORD and vice versa.
+A SHARED_NOTE_RECORD (p.37) may contain a pointer to a SOURCE_RECORD and vice versa.
 Applications must not create datasets where these mutual pointers form a cycle.
 Applications should also ensure they can handle invalid files with such cycles in a safe manner.